Omega7379/Advent-ofCode-2021/README.md

-# Advent-ofCode-2021
+# Advent-of-Code Challenge

-#2021 advent of code challenges and my solutions to them, though maybe not the best or correct solution.
+Advent of code challenges and my solutions to them, though maybe not the best or correct solution.

+each branch is a different year